acemod/ACE3/documentation/feature/ai.md

 ## 1. Overview

 ### 1.1 Adjusted AI skill values
-The idea here is to reduce the AI's godlike aiming capabilties while retaining it's high intelligence.
+The idea here is to reduce the AI's godlike aiming capabilities while retaining it's high intelligence.
 The AI should be smart enough to move through a town, but also be 'human' in their reaction time and aim.
 Note: All these values can still be adjusted via scripts, these arrays just change what 0 & 1 are for setSkill.

 ### 1.2 Firing in burst mode